-Our private site in East Sussex is sandwiched between the South Downs National Park and the High Weald AONB (area of outstanding natural beauty).
-It is in a quiet, secluded spot surrounded by lush green fields and has good access to some of East Sussex’s most famous cultural, heritage and family-friendly activities sites.
+The Vacationist is based near Halland, not far from Uckfield and Lewes, an ideal location from which to visit Sussex attractions.
+Our private glamping site is near both the South Downs National Park and the High Weald AONB (area of outstanding natural beauty).
+It is in a quiet, secluded spot surrounded by lush green fields. from here you are local to some of East Sussex’s most famous cultural, heritage and family-friendly activities sites.

 “The Downs… too much for one pair of eyes, enough to float a whole population in happiness, if only they would look”